FrancescElies/windows-for-linux-and-macos-devs/README.md

 Wezterm as of today is the only terminal with tmux like capabilities that works nicely across all major three OS.

-Flameshot is an awesome easy to use tool to share screenshots explaining what's going on, great to make great bug reports, explaining the issue.
+Flameshot, an easy to use tool to share screenshots explaining what's going on, good for making bug reports and explaining things.

 Nushell is a cross platform shell with clearer error messages with cues from bash and powershell and uses [coreutils](https://github.com/uutils/coreutils)